Nodal-line semimetals and their variance: Nodal-Line Semimetals (NLSMs)

-\paragraph{Mirror protected NLSM} For NLSM protected by the mirror symmetry, the nodal lines are located on the mirror plane ($k_z=0, \pm \pi$).
+For NLSM protected by the mirror symmetry, the nodal lines are s on the mirror plane ($k_z=0, \pm \pi$).
 The nodal lines are formed by the band-degeneracy points.
 At the mirror plane, the band-degeneracy points possess two different mirror eigenvalues, preventing the degeneracy from being lifted.
-The topological invariant associated with a mirror protected nodal line is given by $M\mathbb{Z}$~\cite{chiu2014}.
+The topological invariant associated with a mirror protected nodal line is given by $M\mathbb{Z}$~\cite{chiu2014, Xie2015}.